wenshuowang/wenshuowang.github.io/_pages/about.md

 * <span style="color:darkred"> New! </span> 11/2022.
 Our 1st International Workshop on [Socially Interactive Autonomous Mobility (SIAM)](https://interactive-driving.github.io/) will be hosted at IEEE IV'23.
 * <span style="color:darkred"> New! </span> 11/2022.
-I will give an invited talk to the Tongji University, China.
+I gave an invited talk to the Tongji University, China.
 * <span style="color:darkred"> New! </span> 11/2022.
 I gave a talk to the [Applied Research for Mobility System Group, Oak Ridge National Laboratory (ORNL)](https://www.ornl.gov/section/vehicle-and-mobility-systems-research).
 * <span style="color:darkred"> New! </span> 10/2022.
 I was invited to join the [Journal of Field Robotics](https://onlinelibrary.wiley.com/journal/15564967) as an Associate Editor.
 * <span style="color:darkred"> New! </span> 10/2022.
 Our AVVision workshop was held on the special session of [ICIP2022](https://2022.ieeeicip.org/special-sessions/).